from-nibly/pgdump-rclone-backup/README.md

    git clone
    ```

 2. Configure rclone.
 You can follow the instructions [here](https://rclone.org/drive/).
+When you configure rclone, use `db-backups` as the remote name.
+If you want to use a different name, you need to update backup.sh file and environment variables like `RCLONE_CONFIG_YOUR_NAME_TYPE` in the `.env` file.

 3. Build the image